siddharthML/Gen-AI-Projects/1_Agentic_AI/README.md

 ---

-I might expand this repo further in the future with chatdev, metagpt, and taskweaver.

 > 💡 **Use CrewAI** if you're looking for structured workflows, clear abstractions, and faster prototyping.
 > 💡 **Use AutoGen** if you need full control over agent communication, async workflows, and conversation modeling.

+---

+### I might expand this repo further with chatdev, metagpt, and taskweaver.